 Deliverable Outcome (examples)

 (examples)

 2 culverts replaced 10 miles of in-stream habitat re-opened

-Brook Trout brook trout re-established in 2.4km of stream
+Brook Trout brook trout re-established in 1 mi of stream

 translocated

-streambank 1,000 m stream habitat enhanced
+streambank 0.5 mi stream habitat enhanced

 stabilization

-BKT assessment 15 km of stream reach assessed for Brook
+BKT assessment 9 mi of stream reach assessed for Brook Trout

-Trout presence and abundance
+presence and abundance

 Riparian planting 5 acres riparian habitat

 2 workshops/webinars 50 municipal officials reached

-held Project
+held

-non-native competitor 2 km brook trout habitat restored - rrojeci
+non-native competitor 1 mi brook trout habitat restored

 removed & replaced

 with brook trout

 Large woody material 0.25 mi in stream habitat

 added

-Methods/Approach: Describe the methods that will be used to achieve the Project's stated objectives.
+E: Project Methods/Approach: Describe the methods that will be used to achieve the Project's stated objectives.
 For cooperative agreements, please specify the tasks/deliverables where the Service will be substantially involved in carrying out the objectives of the award.
 The Project approach is a description of the specific conservation actions or efforts necessary to accomplish the Project's objectives; it answers the question of "how" the objectives will be accomplished by describing the actual work that will be done and demonstrates the use of sound design, appropriate procedures, and accepted fish and wildlife conservation, management, or research principles.

 F: Evaluation/monitoring plan: Describe the type and duration of monitoring/evaluation following completion of the restoration efforts.
 Given the preferred project duration (2 yrs), some aspects of project monitoring may be beyond the scope of project funding but are often planned in coordination with state or other agency biologists.
-(Applicant may expand on this in question 24).
+Applicant may expand on this in question 24.
+See Appendix F for more information and an example.

 Note: EBTJV has always asked for a description of post-project monitoring, however the ACE Act outlines a requirement for a plan and that project awardees will be required to submit a post-project report of these to the Fish Habitat Partnership (EBTJV).